Filespec

-In MS-DOS and Microsoft Windows, filespec is a term meaning a filename identifier that specifies both the name and location of a single file.
+In MS-DOS and Microsoft Windows, and other operating systems such as Atari DOS, filespec is a term meaning a filename identifier that specifies both the name and location of a single file.

 The filespec differs from the filename in that the filespec includes a complete specification, within a particular file system, of the file's location.
 Thus, win.com is a filename and C:\Windows\win.com is a filespec.

+Origin

 The term originates from Digital Research CP/M operating system.
 From the CP/M Plus Command Reference Manual: